next-multilingual/next-multilingual/README.md

    - Checking if a previously used locale is available in the `next-multilingual`'s locale cookie.
    - Otherwise, use smart locale detection based on the user's browsers settings.
 2. The server then passes the resolved locale back to the client and:
-   - The client overwrites the value on the router to make this dynamic across the application.
+   - The client overwrites the value on the router using `useResolvedLocale` to make this dynamic across the application.
    - The value is also stored back in the cookie to keep the selection consistent

 ### Creating messages